Adverse effects of chlorhexidine

 Low concentration oral forms of chlorhexidine do not typically pose a problem when unintentionally swallowed.
 However, even when using chlorhexidine mouthwashes or toothpastes as directed, an aftertaste or change in taste sensation might be noticed and can last for several hours.
 Chlorhexidine is not well absorbed when swallowed, and some stomach irritation or nausea is typically all that will occur after ingestion of small amounts.
 However, serious adverse effects can occur when larger amounts of chlorhexidine are swallowed.
 After ingesting approximately 100 milliliters of a chlorhexidine 5% solution, a woman developed a life-threatening condition called methemoglobinemia.
 Fortunately, she was brought to a hospital promptly and recovered uneventfully after receiving specialized medical therapy.
 There is also one report of death that occurred after an elderly woman swallowed a large amount of chlorhexidine solution.

-Poison Control often gets calls from health care providers who unintentionally get a splash in the eye while applying the product topically or opening up chlorhexidine pads.
+Poison centers often gets calls from health care providers who unintentionally get a splash in the eye while applying the product topically or opening up chlorhexidine pads.
 When this occurs, the eye should be gently rinsed with tap water or eye rinse, for 15 minutes (see instructions for rinsing the eye).
 Depending on the concentration of chlorhexidine, it could simply be an irritant or it could cause damage to the cornea.
 If irritation or pain persists after rinsing and allowing the eye to rest, the eye should be evaluated by a health care professional.

 Rarely, chlorhexidine has been unintentionally given by IV in a hospital.
 One man developed an acute respiratory distress syndrome (ARDS).
 This is a life-threatening syndrome, but the man survived after days of critical care.